Iceland – Vegan Eats!

 For breakfast or coffee, I recommend visiting Kaffi Vinyl.
 Not only does it have an insanely cool vibe, the entire menu is vegan.
 When we visited, the kitchen was not quite opened up, but we were able to have a mango and chia seed parfait, coffee, and other treats.

-For desserts, there is a dessert case at the downtown Glo location.
+For dessert, there is a dessert case at the downtown Glo location.
 We lucked out and got some sweet buns on sale.
 I would also recommend that you check out Joylato, which is just up the street.
 This family business makes the ice cream on the spot using liquid nitrogen!
 You choose your base with fresh homemade additions.
 We had the coconut milk with strawberries and it was just dreamy.
 We chatted with the owner for a bit and they are planning to open a second location.
 I would go back to Iceland just for this fun treat.
 I don’t think we saw many non-dairy options in the grocery stores, so definitely stop by this place.
 5 out of 5 stars.

 I obviously need to start taking my own advice because while we were in the north, I tried to go to a coffee shop in the botanic gardens.
 The café was not open, for the whole winter.
 But we did stop into Te & Kaffi, which had non-dairy coffee options and a vegan sandwich available.
 Located in a book shop, this location had a local vibe with girls studying for exams and a dad with two young girls getting hot chocolates with whipped cream.